 The Humane team believes that the right to receive compassionate end-of-life care is a basic human right — one that should be extended to everyone, including the most wounded and troubled in our society.

 At Humane, we strive for a world where all incarcerated people are treated with dignity and respect as they near their deaths.
-Our model benefits not only the dying, but their fellow incarcerated peers who provide the care and the prison correctional staff as well as they witness how transformative it can be for prisoners to care for their dying friends behind bars.
+Our model benefits not only the dying, but their fellow incarcerated peers who provide the care and the prison correctional staff as well as they witness how transformative it can be for incarcerated individuals to care for their dying friends behind bars.

 Since 2017, we have been in San Quentin where, despite the fact that there is no prison hospice program there, we have been training groups of incarcerated men known as Brothers’ Keepers to provide compassionate end-of-life care and grief support.
 Our instruction also included training the Brothers’ Keepers in other modes of crisis intervention to prepare them to support their incarcerated peers who are suffering from depression, suicidal ideation, or the effects of trauma and violence often experienced behind bars.